jrnold/r4ds-exercise-solutions/docs/import.md

 #> 2     4     5
 ```

-Only two columns are specified in the header "a" and "b", but the rows have three columns, so the last column in dropped.
+Only two columns are specified in the header "a" and "b", but the rows have three columns, so the last column is dropped.

 ```r